torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 and extended with write support and info on more databanks, the write support is once again reverse engineered by Olle the additional databanks have been reverse engineered by me.
-I would like to express my thanks to Olle, this document and the Linux driver could not have been written without his efforts.
+I would like to express my thanks to Olle, this document and the GNU/Linux driver could not have been written without his efforts.

 Note: because of the lack of specs only the sensors part of the uGuru is described here and not the CPU / RAM / etc voltage & frequency control.